blackmann/react-chat-input/README.md

 />
 ```

-Please look at the [input stories](./src/components/ChatInput.stories.module.css) on the possible props/definitions.
+Please look at the [input stories](./src/components/ChatInput.stories.tsx) on the possible props/definitions.

+## Development

+You can preview the chat input by running `yarn ladle:servce` during development.